Sign up for our free newsletter

 Want to use power tools while you make art?
 Look no farther than the Washington Glass School, which offers classes in welding and sculptural flameworking.
 Pyromaniacs finally have a healthy outlet for their obsession.

-Performance So maybe D.C. doesn’t have a place to study comedy that’s as famous as Second City or Groundlings, but that doesn’t mean there aren’t any places at all.
+So maybe D.C. doesn’t have a place to study comedy that’s as famous as Second City or Groundlings, but that doesn’t mean there aren’t any places at all.
 The Comedy Spot, D.C.
 Improv, and Washington Improv Theater all host improv classes for students of all levels.

 If you’ve got serious acting aspirations, the Acting Conservatory at Studio Theatre is the place to go.
 It features a three-year, sequential curriculum with classes in subjects like realism, voice, and classics.

-Travel and Culture Fine, this category ended up serving as kind of a catch-all.
+Fine, this category ended up serving as kind of a catch-all.
 Where else would we have put the writing workshops at the Writer’s Center?
 Turns out the Bethesda non-profit’s pretty much the only place around that offers writing classes for adults.
 Cool ones, too, in vast array of subjects including rock journalism, screenplays, fantasy, and songwriting.

-Technology Always dreamed of becoming a music producer or film editor?
+Always dreamed of becoming a music producer or film editor?
 With classes in field production, studio production, and Final Cut Pro, Arlington Independent Media can help make that happen.

 One of my favorite things to do when I’m bored is to tool around in Photoshop or Illustrator.
 Classes at Ledetinclude not only instruction on the Creative Suite but also other Adobe programs like Captivate and After Effects.